favdv/PowerQuery/README.md

 Cons:
 - If the function is moved, the report will break.
 To fix a moved function, the link will need to be updated.
 - If the function is deleted, the report will break.
 To fix this, remove the references to the function and/or rewrite the function.
+- This option is not suitable for patterns.
 - Any bugs or changes introduced in the function within Github will be reflected in the report and could impact performance, functionality in PowerBi, etc.
 - Authentication might be required depending on the type of repo. _**Note:** Depending if the repository is public or private, you might need to authenticate.
 If it is a public repository, you can select the repo from the dropdown and perform authenticate anonymously._